hankbao/libreboot/www/git.md

 Once you have issued a Pull Request, the Libreboot maintainers will be notified via email.
-If you do not receive a fast enough response from the project, then you could also notify the project via the #libreboot channel on FreeNode.
+If you do not receive a fast enough response from the project, then you could also notify the project via the #libreboot channel on Freenode.